-- Select the Machine operating mode - Press the Program list soft key - Open a new cycle program - Press the Add cycle soft key to enable the cycle menu - Select and specify the desired machining operations - Press the Input finished soft key - Start the simulation and check the machining sequence - Select the desired graphics options, if applicable - Press NC Start to start machining - Save the cycle after the operation is completed - Repeat the above steps for each new machining operation
+Select the Machine operating mode Teach-in Select the Teach-in submode Program list Press the Program list soft key ОК Open a new cycle program Add cycle Press the Add cycle soft key to enable the cycle menu Select and specify the desired machining operations Input finished Press the Input finished soft key Start the simulation and check the machining sequence Select the desired graphics options, if applicable Press NC Start to start machining Save Save the cycle after the operation is completed Repeat the above steps for each new machining operation

 Programming in smart.
-Turn operating mode
+Turn operating mode (option 9)

-- Convenient programming with Units" in a structured NC program - Combinable with DIN functions - Contour definition graphically possible - Contour follow-up when used with a workpiece blank - Conversion of cycle programs to smart.
+- Convenient programming with Units" in a structured NC program

+- Combinable with DIN functions

+- Contour definition graphically possible

+- Contour follow-up when used with a workpiece blank - Conversion of cycle programs to smart.
 Turn programs with the same functions